When to apply

 Email : Click Here

-Your application will normally be examined in about four to six months from the filing date.
+Your application will normally be examined in about 4 months from the filing date.
 You will be informed in writing if your application is in order for acceptance and publication, or if there are objections affecting your application.